PowerTank Inflation System

 Power Tank Here Mark is making use of the 6' extension that connects to the inflator.
 This extender allows you to stand away from the tire as you fill it.
 There is a coiled hose from the tank to the inflator.
 The gauge on the inflator is large and easy to read.
 The snap-on chuck used here clicks positively on to the valve stem.

-The regulated CO2 output is 160 psi and the time to top off the tire was seconds for each.
+The regulated CO2 output is 160 psi and the time to top off the tire is seconds for each.
 With one of those "250 psi compressors", we would have spent hours.

 click on images to enlarge